Ceemos96/Todo-list-project/README.md

 # Todo list Project

-> This is Todo list project using modular html+css+javascript, ES6 syntax, and Webpack.
+> This is the Microverse Todo list project using  html + css + modular javascript, ES6 syntax, and Webpack.

 ## Built With